MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-image-optimization.md

 - **Attention required** (red): The page contains **one or more** images over 300KB in size
 - **No action required** (green): The page contains no images over 300KB in size

-If the **Large images detected** result appears in the **Attention required)** section of the results, you can click the result to see additional details.
+If the **Large images detected** result appears in the **Attention required** section of the results, you can click the result to see additional details.

 ![Page Diagnostic Tool results](media/modern-portal-optimization/pagediag-large-images.png)

 ## Remediate large image issues

-If a page contains images over 300KB in size, you can use the **Large images detected** result in the Page Diagnostic Tool to determine which images are too large and update them with appropriately sized images.
+If a page contains images over 300KB in size, select the **Large images detected** result in the Page Diagnostic Tool to see which images are too large and update them with appropriately sized images.
 Before you make your revisions, make a note of the page load time in the analysis results.
 Run the tool again after your revision to see if the new result is within the baseline standard, and check the new page load time to see if there was an improvement.

 ![Page load time results](media/modern-portal-optimization/pagediag-page-load-time.png)